Empowered Community

 HEALTH CARE ACCESS:

 Due to its remote location, El Zurzular has a smaller health center called a CESAR.
 CESAR’s never have doctors on staff and typically have one nurse.
-The nurse staffs the health center Monday through Friday traveling from her home in Cofradia, about a 45 minute drive.
+The nurse staffs the health center Monday through Friday traveling from her home in Cofradia, about a 45-minute drive.
 The health center is open from about 7am to 3pm.
-Access to healthcare is limited, and if community members need to see a doctor or dentist, they must travel down the mountain to Cantarranas, the nearest town with a CESAMO, or a larger scale health center where doctors and occasionally dentists are on staff.
+Access to healthcare is limited, and if community members need to see a doctor or dentist, they must travel down the mountain to Cantarranas, the nearest town with a CESAMO, or a larger-scale health center where doctors and occasionally dentists are on staff.
 The trip can take up to 4 hours on foot.
 Although there is a bus that comes to the community, it does not come very often and many community members cannot afford to pay the bus toll.

 Volunteers